cobmin/nextjstypescript/_posts/Maize-Nft-Airdrop-Competition.md

   url: '/assets/blog/Maize-Nft-Airdrop-Competition/coverNew.jpg'
 ---

-Maize will be hosting an Nft airdrop competition throughout 2023.
-There will be 39 opportunities to win.
+Maize is hosting an Nft airdrop competition throughout 2023.
+There are 39 opportunities to win.
 The top 3 wallet addresses of each month will win an Nft along with the overall top three wallet addresses for the year.

 ## Prizes

 The 13 different Nfts are Maize collaboration pieces with creators that I have enjoyed working with this past year.
 The Prizes are listed on [LoopExchange](https://loopexchange.art/collection/maizecollaboration).
 At the end of each month one Nft will randomly be selected as the monthly collaboration piece which will be the prize for the month.

 ### Collaboration Creators
-The artists below will be creating the collaboration pieces.
-All Nfts will be minted by me with the creator as the royalty.
+The artists below have created the collaboration pieces.
+All Nfts were minted by me with the creator as the royalty.
 I thank all you for doing this as this competition means a lot to me.

 Please check them out on twitter.
 [@shortdestroyers](https://twitter.com/shortdestroyers) [@0xgeel](https://twitter.com/0xgeel) [@fudgeyDOTeth](https://twitter.com/fudgeyDOTeth) [@loffyllama](https://twitter.com/loffyllama) [@Ordinary_Adam](https://twitter.com/Ordinary_Adam) [@ocarinalrc](https://twitter.com/ocarinalrc) [@NFTFightingClub](https://twitter.com/NFTFightingClub) [@0xsplush](https://twitter.com/0xsplush) [@ParableNFTs](https://twitter.com/ParableNFTs) [@Fancy_JPEG](https://twitter.com/Fancy_JPEG) [@vinzomniac](https://twitter.com/vinzomniac) [@ryank_119](https://twitter.com/ryank_119) [@Gnash741](https://twitter.com/Gnash741)